 Like many states, the starting point for calculating state taxes in Georgia begins with your federal income tax return, and your federal adjusted gross income.
 Find your federal AGI on line 37 of Form 1040 or line 21 if you filed Form 1040A.
 Some taxpayers owning out-of-state tax-free municipal bonds may have to adjust their federal AGI to comply with Georgia laws.
 Once you’ve calculated your Georgia income tax, you’ll indicate the amount on either line 16 of the state’s individual tax return Form 500 or line 4 of the Form 500-EZ.

-For 2017, Georgia’s state income tax rates vary from 1 to 6 percent, although all but low-income people will end up in the 6 percent bracket.
-The state has a standard deduction of $2,300 for single residents and $3,000 for married couples filing jointly.
+To calculate your state income tax, you'll need to look at the current tax rates, which currently vary from 1 to 6 percent.
+All but low-income people will end up in the 6 percent bracket.
+The Georgia standard deduction is $2,300 for single residents and $3,000 for married couples filing jointly.
 There is also a personal exemption of $2,700 for a single filer, $7,400 for a married couple and $3,000 for dependents.

 If you are a full-time Georgia resident, you must file state income tax if you meet any of the following standards:

 - You must file a federal income tax return.